LaurenDiana16/adapter/mongodb_setup.md

 > sudo nano /etc/mongod.conf

+7. Remove an unnecessary sock file, you may not need to do this step

+> sudo rm /tmp/mongodb-27017.sock
+> sudo chmod 1777 /tmp

-7. Start and enable MongoDB, status should show running
+8. Start and enable MongoDB, status should show running

 > sudo systemctl start mongod
 > sudo systemctl enable mongod